BrianLevin/READ-ME-Generator/README.md

 ## usage
 ```
-This repo uses node to generate a README
+This README repo was self generated
 ```

 ## contributing

-That this repo uses node.js
+They can contribuate anyway they want

 ## license